jp43/AchlysBackEnd/README.md

     - an averaged score is computed S = (S_autodock + S_vina)/2 for each pose

-* **Step 2 Startup (fast)**
+* **Step 2 Startup (fast)**:

   1\.
 Clustering analysis

     - the minimized poses (point 2 of the docking step) are clustered using a distance cutoff of 2.0 A.

     - for each cluster generated, a score is computed based on its population, the best average score S (see rescoring section above) and the number of softwares involved.
     N.B.: This score was reported to predict 72% of correct poses for a set 194 complexes.

     - the representative poses of the best five clusters are kept for the next step

-	2. Preparation of the selected poses for MD
+  2\.
+Preparation of the selected poses for MD

     - The antechamber and leap programs of the AMBER package are used

     - The corresponding structures are set in a box and solvated.
 Na+ and Cl- ions are added (with concentration 0.15M) making sure the system is neutralized.

 * **Step 3 Molecular Dynamics**:

-	1. The whole MD workflow is performed using NAMD from the prepared structures of the previous step
+  1\.
+The whole MD workflow is performed using NAMD from the prepared structures of the previous step

-	2. Minimization (40ps)
+  2\.
+Minimization (40ps)

-	3. NVT equilibration (100ps), the temperature is gradually increased to 310.K
+  3\.
+NVT equilibration (100ps), the temperature is gradually increased to 310.K

-	4. NPT equilibration (100ps), the pressure is set 1bar
+  4\.
+NPT equilibration (100ps), the pressure is set 1bar

-	5. MD production run (2ns), a trajectory of 200 frames, saving one frame every 5000 steps, is generated.
+  5\.
+MD production run (2ns), a trajectory of 200 frames, saving one frame every 5000 steps, is generated.

-* Step 4 PBSA/GBSA:
+* **Step 4 PBSA/GBSA**:

-    1. Preparation
+  1\.
+Preparation

     - the files required for MMPBSA are generated using the ante-MMPBSA tool available within the AMBER package.

-    2. PBSA/GBSA
+  2\.
+PBSA/GBSA

 ### List of remote machines used for every step

-- step 0 Preparation (Local machine)
+- step 0 preparation (local)

 - step 1 docking (Pharmamatrix)